leonardlover/kataTDD/README.md

 cargo test -- --test-threads=1
 ```

 This is not required in general, but it's good to know.
-No kata in this project
-has tests that interfere with each other, so they're safe to run in parallel.